apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**U.S. Steel explores strategic alternatives after rejecting Cleveland-Cliffs offer (NYSE:X)**
+**Russia fires warning shots and boards cargo ship in Black Sea**

-You can read more about it [here](https://seekingalpha.com/news/4002059-us-steel-explores-strategic-alternatives-after-multiple-approaches).
+You can read more about it [here](https://www.cnn.com/2023/08/13/europe/russia-warning-shots-black-sea-intl/index.html).

 ## Requirements
 - Python 3.8